Just Got BBB Accreditation. But, Does It Matter Anymore?

-Why Did I Bother?
+Why Did I Bother With The BBB?

 The answer comes down to one word: TRUST.

-No doubt, some businesses join the BBB because they’re looking for client referrals.
+No doubt, some businesses seek the BBB accreditation because they’re looking for client referrals.
 I highly doubt the BBB refers much in the way of clients and I’m not interested in getting clients anyway.
 However, the logo does still instill a sense of trust.
 Especially to the the generation who didn’t grow up around the Internet.